ineedaspo1/challenfieldx/readme.md

 - **The developer shall not be held responsible for any kind of items contained within this repo that may involve private, copyrighted, trademarked, or confidential  information.
 - **Users explicitly waive their right to file any legal claims or lawsuits against the Developer related to the use, implementation, or consequences of this software.
 - **Any changes to said repo must be approved by Developer in the form of a pull request until such time as the document is signed by adding their name at the bottom of this document
-- **If the User subsidary of another company  company they must remove access to this repository.
-If a User accepts access to this repository they must email Developer cos30degrees@gmail.com
-- **By accepting access to this repo, all users implicitly agree to the terms and conditions stated above .
-User can add their name below to aknowledge they understand and accept these terms, user is required to be an agent or representive of  fieldxperience LLC.
-If users removes access from repository it will be pushed into the public domain and users will forfeit exclusive rights to said software .

 _________________________